Updated: Jul 14

 You need to remove them to make space for what you really want to plant.

 It goes the same way when we talk about mental stress.
-Your brain is preoccupied with all the ‘undesired plants’ that there is no space for any creative work.
+Your brain is preoccupied with all the ‘undesired plants’ so there is no space for any creative work.
+All the unwanted thoughts steal your focus, creativity, and energy, and stop you from being productive.

 You need to remove the unwanted thoughts, tasks, objects, or even people to stress less.